Biography

 He was educated at Gordonstoun School and attended the universities of Nice (Diploma of French Studies) and Glasgow (M.A.Hons in English and Philosophy) and Jesus College, Oxford, where he studied for a D.Phil in English Literature.
 He was also a lecturer in English Literature at St. Hilda’s College, Oxford, from 1980-83.
 He is a Fellow of the Royal Society of Literature, an Honorary Fellow of Jesus College, Oxford, and an Officier de l’Ordre des Arts et des Lettres.
 He has been presented with honorary Doctorates in Literature from the universities of St. Andrews, Stirling, Glasgow and Dundee.
 In 2005 he was awarded the CBE.

 Boyd also writes for the theatre.
 His first play was SIX PARTIES that premiered at the Cottesloe Theatre as part of the National Theatre’s New Connections series in 2009.
 This was followed by LONGING, in 2013, on the main stage at Hampstead Theatre, an adaptation of two short stories by Anton Chekhov.
-LONGING is currently playing in repertoire in St Petersburg, Russia, and in Tallinn, Estonia.
+LONGING played in repertoire in St Petersburg, Russia, and in Tallinn, Estonia, for six years.
 THE ARGUMENT, a dark comedy, is his first play with a wholly contemporary setting.
-It was premiered at Hampstead Downstairs(2016) and has recently had a new production at the Theatre Royal Bath.
+It was premiered at Hampstead Downstairs (2016) and in 2019 had a new production at the Theatre Royal Bath.
+He has written the libretto of a full-length modern-classical opera, A VISIT TO FRIENDS, based on his play LONGING, that had its world premiere at the Aldeburgh Music Festival in June 2025.
+The composer is Colin Matthews.

 He is married and divides his time between London and South West France.